djspawnbrest/RaspberryPi-ArduinoBattery/README.md

 # RaspberryPi-ArduinoBattery
-Display Battery indicators on Raspbian as lx panel applet
+Display Battery indicator on Raspbian as lxpanel applet

 ## Instalation